 Discover Student Loans Repayment Options

-With Discover Student Loans, students have the option to make $25 fixed, monthly payments while still in school and during the loan's grace period.
-This helps lower the overall loan cost.
+With Discover Student Loans, students have the option to make either interest-only or $25 fixed, monthly payments while in school and during the grace period to lower the overall loan cost.
 However, students can also choose to defer payments, meaning that monthly payments are not required until six months after they graduate or if their enrollment drops below half-time.

 Students can make payments anytime to help reduce the overall cost of the loan, and there is never a penalty for prepaying.